L-iditol 2-dehydrogenase

-L-iditol + NAD+ L-sorbose + NADH + H+

-Thus, the two substrates of this enzyme are L-iditol and NAD+, whereas its 3 products are L-sorbose, NADH, and H+.
+The two substrates of this enzyme are L-iditol and oxidised nicotinamide adenine dinucleotide (NAD+).
+Its products are L-sorbose, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-iditol:NAD+ 2-oxidoreductase.
 Other names in common use include polyol dehydrogenase, sorbitol dehydrogenase, L-iditol:NAD+ 5-oxidoreductase, L-iditol (sorbitol) dehydrogenase, glucitol dehydrogenase, L-iditol:NAD+ oxidoreductase, NAD+-dependent sorbitol dehydrogenase, NAD+-dependent sorbitol dehydrogenase, and NAD+-sorbitol dehydrogenase.
 This enzyme participates in fructose and mannose metabolism.